Greginkansas/-openhab-openhab1wiki/Serial-Binding.md

     serial="<port>@<baudrate>"
     serial="<port>@<baudrate>,REGEX(<regular expression>)"
+    serial="<port>@<baudrate>,BASE64

 * where `<port>` is the identification of the serial port on the host system, e.g. "COM1" on Windows, "/dev/ttyS0" on Linux or "/dev/tty.PL2303-0000103D" on Mac.
 * where `<baudrate>` is the baud rate of the port.
 Backward compability is given, as if no baud rate is specified  the serial binding defaults to 9600 bauds.
 * where `REGEX(<regular expression>)` allows to parses for special strings or numbers in the serial stream.
 This is based on the [RegEx Service](https://github.com/openhab/openhab/wiki/Transformations#regex-transformation-service).
+This is optional and new in version 1.8.
+* where `BASE64` enables the Base64 mode.
+With this mode all data received on the serial port is saved in Base64 format.
+In this mode also all data that is sent to the serial port has to be Base64 encoded.
+(This was implemented because some serial devices are using bytes that are not supported by the rest interface) Base64 can be decoded in the rules by importing `javax.xml.bind.DatatypeConverter` and then decoding the value like this: `DatatypeConverter::parseBase64Binary(ITEM.state.toString)` For encoding use the `printBase64Binary` method of the DatatypeConverter.
 This is optional and new in version 1.8.

 Switch items with this binding will receive an ON-OFF update on the bus, when ever data becomes available on the serial interface (or simply by short-cutting pins 2 and 7 on the RS-232 interface)